mikepayne02/portfolio/src/content/project/du-open.md

 ogImage: du-open.png
 ---

-# Info
+## Info

-This design was made to accompany the 2024 DU Open Golf Tournament, held at Nmark Golf Course in Lincoln.
+This design was made to accompany the 2024 DU Open Golf Tournament, held at NuMark Golf Course in Lincoln.

 ## Mockup